Local Fields

 Corps Locaux by Jean-Pierre Serre, originally published in 1962 and translated into English as Local Fields by Marvin Jay Greenberg in 1979, is a seminal graduate-level algebraic number theory text covering local fields, ramification, group cohomology, and local class field theory.
 The book's end goal is to present local class field theory from the cohomological point of view.

-This theory concerns extensions of "local" (i.e., complete for a discrete valuation) fields with finite residue field.
+In this book, a "local field" is defined as a field complete with respect to a discrete valuation, but current usage (including later works by Serre) add the condition that the residue class field is finite.

+The Basic Library List Committee recommends this book for acquisition by undergraduate mathematics libraries.
+It has over 3500 citations in Google Scholar, and is often referenced with respect.